PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - Handle cases where the 'date of joining' is missing for new registrations.
 - Ensure backward compatibility for existing records without the 'date of joining' field.
 - Consider how to handle records that may have been created without this field before the update.
+- Handle timezone differences when validating the 'date of joining' field.

 ### 7. IMPLEMENTATION CONSTRAINTS